 Green Drinks is a great way to meet new people, catch up with friends or just hang out with people who also want to contribute in whatever way to a more sustainable society.

-Stroud Green Drinks meets in The Ale House, (formally Bar 9), 9 John St., Stroud (just by the farmer's market), on the first Thursday of each month.
+Stroud Green Drinks meets in The Ale House, (formally Bar 9), 9 John St., Stroud (just by the farmer's market), on the second Thursday of each month.
 It's not party political - anyone with an interest in green issues is welcome, but there are normally a few Green Party members there, so do come along and meet us!
+Look out for the gorilla on the table.

 Caroline Lucas, in a letter to the Guardian, said "Out of 332,237 people surveyed in the Vote for Policies survey before the last election ... over 24% – more than any other party – chose Green policies.
 The last time people had a chance to vote in elections under proportional representation – the Euro elections of 2009 – the Greens won over a million votes, demonstrating again the growing support for action on the Green agenda."